Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Introduction

+A straightforward linear algebra argument reveals that a $C$-linear operator $\Phi$ on $V$ is a complete reduction for~$U$ if and only if $V=U \oplus \im(\Phi)$ and $\Phi$ is the projection from $V$ onto $\im(\Phi)$ with respect to this direct sum.
+In particular, all complete reductions are idempotent.

+In the present paper, the subspace $U$ in the above definition is typically the image of some linear operator on $V$.
+We therefore adopt the following definition for convenience. \begin{define} Let $V$ be a $C$-linear space and $\cL$ be a linear operator on $V$.
+Another linear operator $\Phi$ on $V$ is called a {\em complete reduction for the pair $(V, \cL)$} if $\Phi$ is a complete reduction for $\im(\cL)$.
+In other words, $V = \im(\cL) \oplus \im(\Phi)$ and $\Phi$ is the projection from $V$ onto $\im(\Phi)$ with respect to this direct sum. \end{define} The next definition describes how a complete reduction decomposes an element additively. \begin{define} Let $\Phi$ be a complete reduction for the pair $(V,\cL)$ and let $u,v \in V$ be such that $v = \cL(u) + \Phi(v)$.
+We call $\Phi(v)$ the {\em remainder of $v$ with respect to $\Phi$}, and $(u, \Phi(v))$ a {\em reduction pair of $v$ with respect to $\Phi$} (or an {\em R-pair with respect to $\Phi$} for brevity). \end{define}

+\begin{remark} Given a linear operator $\cL$ on a linear space $V$, we say that {\em there is an algorithm for constructing a complete reduction for $(V, \cL)$} if we can fix a complement $W$ of $\im(\cL)$ in $V$ and develop an algorithm that, for every $v \in V$, computes $u \in V$ and $w \in W$ such that $v = \cL(u) +w$.
+Such an algorithm induces a complete reduction for $(V, \cL)$ by mapping $v$ to $w$. \end{remark}

-The next definition describes how a complete reduction decomposes an element additively. \begin{define} Let $\phi$ be a complete reduction for $(U,\rho)$ and $u \in U$.
-We call $\phi(u)$ the {\em remainder of $u$ with respect to $\phi$}.
-Let $v \in U$ be such that $u = \rho(v) + \phi(u)$.
-Then $(v, \phi(u))$ is called a {\em reduction pair of $u$ with respect to $\phi$} or an {\em R-pair with respect to $\phi$} for brevity. \end{define} The Hermite-Ostrogradsky reduction not only induces a complete reduction for $(C(x), \, ^\prime)$, but also yields an algorithm for computing the corresponding R-pairs.
-An algorithm based on the reduction is developed in \cite{BCCL2010} to construct telescopers for bivariate rational functions.
-It avoids the costly computation of certificates, and has motivated a rapid development of complete reductions and additive decompositions in various settings. \begin{example} Let $h$ be a nonzero rational function in $C(x)$, and $U$ be the space spanned by the hyperexponential function $\exp(\int h)$ over $C(x)$.
-For every element $f \in U$, the Hermite reduction for hyperexponential functions in \cite{BCCLX2013} is a complete reduction for $(U, \, d/dx)$. \end{example}
+The Hermite-Ostrogradsky reduction in Example \ref{EX:rational} not only induces a complete reduction for $(C(x), \, ^\prime)$, but also yields an algorithm for computing the corresponding R-pairs.
+Based on this reduction, an algorithm is developed to construct telescopers for bivariate rational functions (see \cite{BCCL2010}).
+The algorithm separates the computation of telescopers from the computation of certificates.
+This is desirable in the typical situation where we are only interested in telescopers.
+Such an advantage has motivated a rapid development of complete reductions in various settings. \begin{example} Let $h$ be a nonzero rational function in $C(x)$, and $V$ be the space spanned by the hyperexponential function $\exp(\int h \, dx)$ over $C(x)$.
+The Hermite reduction for hyperexponential functions developed in \cite{BCCLX2013} gives a complete reduction for $(V, \, d/dx)$. \end{example}